LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 2. [Unsupervised Learning in python](https://learn.datacamp.com/courses/unsupervised-learning-in-python) Please complete 1-3

 ### Notebook
-1. Create a markdown heading and explanation for each question in the unsupervised_learning_hw.docx file under week 17.
+1. Create a markdown heading and explanation for each question in the unsupervised_learning_hw.docx file under week 19.
 2. Put the code answer for each question under the markdown heading.
 3. Upload your completed notebook to github and submit the link to Canvas.

 ### Optional Reading

+# Week 20 - Natural Language Processing